PATIAT/eatsafe_bewell/README.md

 ### Add edit and deletion functionality

-- Edit or delete functionality for user accound would improve user experience.
+- Edit or delete functionality for user account would improve user experience.

 ### Add comments section